 Grayson County COVID-19 vaccine tracker: 44% of people fully vaccinated

 The five counties with the highest percentage of their population fully vaccinated in Texas as of Jan.
-11 are Presidio County (84%), Webb County (83%), Maverick County (81%), Starr County (79%) and Hudspeth County (78%).
+18 are Presidio County (84%), Webb County (84%), Starr County (81%), Maverick County (81%) and Hudspeth County (79%).

 How many people in Grayson County have received a COVID-19 vaccine?